root-systems/agreement-financial/README.md

 Variables:

- - COR - Charge out rate (How much a member costs per hour to the client)
+ - COR - Charge-out rate (How much a member costs per hour to the client)
  - BH - Billable hours (number of billable hours a member billed to a client in a month)
  - Day Activity Types:
     - Personal - only basic income
     - Internal investment or administration - basic income + an internal top up for the day
-    - Contracting - basic income + a contracting top up for the day + BH * COR *10%
+    - Contracting - basic income + a contracting top up for the day + BH \* COR \* 10%
  - Buffer:
     - Level 1
     - Level 2